zowe/docs-site/docs/guides/api-mediation-security.md

 Local CA key store can be accessible only by the user that is installing and managing the Zowe runtime.

+### Import the local CA certificate to your browser

+TBD

-### Generating certificate for a new service on localhost
+### Generating certificate for a new service on z/OS

 Follow the same steps as in https://github.com/zowe/api-layer/blob/master/keystore/README.md#generating-certificate-for-a-new-service-on-localhost.

 Use the certificate management script that is store at `$ZOWE_ROOT_DIR/api-mediation/scripts/apiml_cm.sh`.

-### Add a service with an existing certificate to APIML on localhost
+### Add a service with an existing certificate to APIML on z/OS

 This will be documented during work on the following user story: https://waffle.io/zowe/api-layer/cards/5bd8be80283e09001babbf86